gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 Multiple occurrences of an argument key will result in a table value holding all of the values for that key in order.

-Keys and values will be automatically unescaped according to URI escaping rules.
+Keys and values will be unescaped according to URI escaping rules.

 With the settings above,